 Because you see, every time we go to Disney, we experience something we didn’t before.
 Sometimes we have friends with us who have never been.
 We love to watch their eyes light up as they take in the Disney magic we adore.

-We were lucky enough to get to stay 10 days for one trip in October, which also meant we got to “resort hop,” and stay in 3 different resorts!
+We were lucky enough to get to stay 10 days for one trip, which also meant we got to “resort hop,” and stay in 3 different resorts!
 We started in a savanna view room at Animal Kingdom’s Lodge.
 It was amazing to awake to the majestic beauty of a giraffe, less than a football-field away, eating its breakfast.
 We also got to spend the night in a Treehouse Villa at Saratoga Springs.
 We felt like we were in the middle of the woods, with practically no one around in our rustic 3-bedroom villa.
 And the best — a two-story Magic Kingdom View room at Bay Lake Tower at the Contemporary with majestic nighttime fireworks views.

 The Hoop-Dee-Doo Revue is a staple in our families’ visits – dating to when my husband visited as a child, when it was a staple on his trips.
 The show is the same, though the actors change.
 But this year I joined the actors on stage as a can-can dancer!
 I was sure glad I had 19 years of dancing experience!